pdennis/fecfetch/readme.md

 # Fecfetch

 Fecfetch is a Python script inspired by the system information tool Neofetch.
+It's silly and pointless, but I wanted an excuse to get familiar with the openFEC API.
 This tool fetches and displays information about a chosen American federal campaign committee using the Federal Election Commission (FEC) API.
 The script provides a fun and informative summary of a committee's financials and other details, presented in an ASCII art style.

 https://github.com/user-attachments/assets/91c68370-02fa-4889-b5ed-c450e4a64905